Skip to Content

 View of York

-York is, without a doubt, one of the best places to visit in England.
-It’s one of the oldest cities in the country and is teeming with history.
+York is, without a doubt, one of the best places to visit in northern England.
+It’s a historic city in North Yorkshire and one of the oldest in the country.

 The Castle Museum and Clifford’s Tower are worth checking out nearby too.
-While a walk down the famous Shambles, a medieval street is a must while you’re in the city.
+While a walk down the famous Shambles, a medieval street is a must while you’re in the city to check out the beautiful historic architecture.

 York is a fantastic place to go for a weekend getaway in the UK, and you won’t be disappointed by what you find if you do!